mbforbes/website-3/posts/writing/travel/2022-serbia.md

 It's good to do _something_ that locals do.
 Lets you peek into a slice of life, even just a little.
 For us, this is rock climbing.
 We seek out a local indoor bouldering gym wherever we can.

 There was a little girl in the gym, running around while her Serbian dad trained.
 Eventually, she got bored and went to watch a movie in the locker room.
 The movie was in English.
-Reminded me of the media language effect: places with better education systems don't correlate with better English.
+Reminded me of the media language effect:[^mle] simply having a better education system doesn't automatically correlate with better English skills.
 Because in places that produce lots of media in their own tongue (e.g., France, Japan), kids don't have to grow up on foreign films and TV.[^claim]

+[^mle]: This thing I'm calling "the media language effect" may be a well-known thing in whatever field studies this (anthropology? linguistics?), or it may be I invented the idea and it's actually totally false if you look at the data.
+Can't remember, haven't got the time to Google right now.

 [^claim]: Not claiming anything here about "everyone _should_ learn English" or anything like that.
 Just an observation as a wandering monolingual idiot seeing who I can talk to.